EzyGang/py-cachify/docs/reference/init.md

 ## Custom Clients

-The py-cachify library supports Redis synchronous and asynchronous clients out of the box.
+The py-cachify library supports Redis (and Redis-compatible backends such as DragonflyDB, which use the same client APIs) for synchronous and asynchronous clients out of the box.
 However, if you want to use other caching backends (such as Memcached, database-based, or file-based solutions), you can create custom clients by complying with the `SyncClient` and `AsyncClient` protocols.